Printed from: https://conservationhandbooks.com/woodlands/

-Learn how to manage traditional British and Irish woodlands, and the creation of new woods and managing associated habitats.
+Learn how to manage traditional British and Irish woodlands, and to create new woods and manage associated habitats.

-This is a handbook of woodland management, designed for use by conservation volunteers and others interested in the management of traditional British woodlands, the creation of new woods and the management of associated habitats.
+This handbook covers all aspects of woodland management and creation.
+It is designed for use by conservation volunteers and others interested in the management of traditional woodlands in north west Europe.

-The wildlife and landscape value of nearly all Britain’s remaining woodlands is dependent on this interaction between people and natural processes.
+The wildlife and landscape value of nearly all our remaining woodlands is dependent on the interaction between people and natural processes.
 The traditional management of ancient coppiced woodlands, wood pastures and areas such as the New Forest has been vital in creating and maintaining their special qualities.

 Loads of background information - woodland history, conservation, the law, flora and fauna, safety, tools and equipment.